Streaky seedeater

 The streaky seedeater (Crithagra striolata) is a species of finch in the family Fringillidae.
-It is found in Burundi, Democratic Republic of the Congo, Eritrea, Ethiopia, Kenya, Rwanda, South Sudan, Tanzania, Uganda, and Zambia.
+It is native to the eastern Afromontane.

 Phylogeny

 The streaky seedeater was formerly placed in the genus Serinus but phylogenetic analysis using mitochondrial and nuclear DNA sequences found that the genus was polyphyletic.
 The genus was therefore split and a number of species including the streaky seedeater were moved to the resurrected genus Crithagra.

 Habitat

 In the Degua Tembien mountains, the bird was found to be a breeding resident of woodland edges, scrubland and forest edges.